shotback99/Bubble-sort/README.md

 I used Object Oriented programming for representing the blocks.
 Although its not the most efficient way, because for 1000 items it would have to create 1000 objects but ¯\\_(ツ)_/¯

+Use "D" to speed up the sorting and "A" to slow it down To close the program press "R"

 Enjoy!